hklarner/pyboolnet/Docs/Sphinx/source/Manual.rst

    possibly ending in a cycle.
    For a justification, see for example :ref:`Baier2008 <Baier2008>` Sec.
 5.2.

-To return a counterexample pass the argument *DisableCounterExamples=False* to the function :ref:`check_primes`.
+To return a counterexample use the function :ref:`check_primes_with_counterexample`.
-The function will then always return a tuple that consists of the answer and a counterexample.
+The function returns the answer and a counterexample.
 Reconsider the following query, which we know is false, from above::

    >>> init = "INIT TRUE"